RADar-AZDelta/Rabbit-in-a-Blender/README.md

     More info can also be found in the [Python API for GCP authentication](https://googleapis.dev/python/google-api-core/1.19.1/auth.html#overview)

+The creation of different datasets in needed before config settings.

 SQL Server
 ==========

 RiaB has a dependency on the [BCP utility](https://learn.microsoft.com/en-us/sql/tools/bcp-utility) to upload the CSV's to SQL Server.

+The creation of different schemes (work, omop, dqd, achilles) is needed.

 Filling in the config, SQL user requires the [db_ddladmin](https://learn.microsoft.com/en-us/sql/relational-databases/security/authentication-access/database-level-roles?view=sql-server-ver16) role (see user=sa; The SQL Server user).

 Authors
 ========